 RED: Children need to understand that behaviour has consequences.
 Everyone in our school has a right to be safe, happy and able to learn.
 If, through deliberately disruptive, hurtful or unsafe behaviour, a child infringes these rights then they must take the consequences; a sanction will always be applied if a red card is given.
-Staff must make a judgement about whether the offence should be dealt with by the class teacher, Phase Leader, Deputy Head or by the Headteacher (see below).
-Saying, 'That's a red card ... you need to go to (class teacher / Phase Leader / Deputy Head / Headteacher),' makes it clear to the child that a sanction has been given.
+Staff must make a judgement about whether the offence should be dealt with by the class teacher, an Assistant Head, the Deputy Head or by the Headteacher (see below).